gaultier/blog/tip_of_the_day_6.md

 ## Addendum: Function arguments in bpftrace

-`bpftrace` does neither read debug information nor C headers by default so all function arguments are register sized, i.e. 64 bits on x86_64. `bpftrace` does not even know how many arguments the function accepts!
+`bpftrace` reads neither debug information nor C headers by default so all function arguments are register sized, i.e. 64 bits on x86_64. `bpftrace` does not even know how many arguments the function accepts!

 My function signature is (simplified):